Advertising

 Founded in 1974, Willamette Week readers count on us to be independent, thought-provoking and in-depth.
 They also know WW to be Portland's leader for arts and entertainment coverage.
 Willamette Week is one of the most decorated weekly newspapers in America.
 It is the only alt weekly ever to win the Pulitzer Prize for Investigative Reporting.

-Now more than ever, Willamette Week's brand extends beyond the newspaper's reach; it is a community more than 500,000 Portlanders strong. wweek.com delivers more than 1,500,000 page views per month.
-With 80,000+ Facebook fans, 100,000+ Twitter followers, 28,000 opt-in email subscribers and events that sell out using only in-house marketing efforts, the audience WW provides is like no other.
+Now more than ever, Willamette Week's brand extends beyond the newspaper's reach; it is a community more than 500,000 Portlanders strong. wweek.com delivers more than 2.25 million page views per month.
+With 80,000+ Facebook fans, 170,000+ Twitter followers, 50,000 opt-in email subscribers and events that sell out using only in-house marketing efforts, the audience WW provides is like no other.
 In the last five years, Willamette Week has grown well beyond print to help our advertisers reach potential customers and extend their brands.

 Want to reach our audience?
-Contact Iris Meyers for print and digital opportunities.
+Contact advertising@wweek.com for print and digital opportunities.

 Comments